almostearthling/whenever/README.md

 This type of condition gives the possibility to execute an OS _command_ and decide whether or not the condition is verified testing the command exit code and/or what the command writes on its standard output or standard error channel.
 The available checks are of the same type as the ones available for command based tasks.
 In fact it is possible to:

 * identify a provided exit code as a failure or as a success
-* specifying that the presence of a substring or matching a regular expression corresponds to either a failure or a success.
+* specify that the presence of a substring or matching a regular expression corresponds to either a failure or a success.

-Of course only a success causes the corresponding tasks to be executed: as for command based tasks, it is not mandatory to follow the usual conventions -- this means, for instance, that a zero exit code can be identified as a failure and a non-zero exit code as a success.
-A non-success has the same effect as a failure on task execution.
+Only a _success_ allows the corresponding tasks to be executed: however, as for command based tasks, it is not mandatory to follow the usual conventions -- this means, for instance, that a zero exit code can be identified as a failure and a non-zero exit code as a success.
+A non-success outcome has the same effect as a failure on task execution.

 If a command is known to have the possibility to hang, a timeout can be configured by specifying the maximum number of seconds to wait for the process to exit: after this amount of time the process is terminated and fails.